- Shipping costs included in Germany, EU and Switzerland on any order of 100 Euro or above

 The SATELLITE is suitable worldwide for all time zones between 46° and 67° north latitude.
 At each location the standard time zone valid for the own country can be set up.
 In Germany and neighboring countries, this is Central European Time (CET) or Central European Summer Time (CEST).

 In the summer months, it can often happen that the solar movement has turned so far to the west that the front solar cells are not reached by the sun's rays the next morning.
 No problem for the SATELLITE, because now the rear solar cells take over.
 This principle is made possible by the pairs of solar cells on both sides and the twelve-hour display, because this allows the solar movement to rotate around the polar axis twice in 24 hours.
 This is done with an epicyclic gear that eliminates the need for vulnerable slip rings.
+Please watch the following video to see how this works:

 The SATELLITE is suitable for year-round outdoor use.
 It can be operated on a flat table and is simply aligned by comparing the time.
 A levelable base holder is included for positionally accurate mounting of the sundial.
 The assembly and operation of the SATELLITE is described in a detailed manual with many pictures (in German).